kallebju/ada-website/index.md

 ![Cluster Kshape Curve](/assets/clusterkshapecurve.png)

 According to this curve, we should take a number of clusters in the range of 40~50.
 We have chosen the number of 50 clusters arbitrarily in this range.
+-->
 ### Characteristics of the clusters
 We begin by analyzing the gender distributions by cluster each year :
 ![Gender distribution by years and cluster](/assets/gender.png)

 82% of the politicians in the database are men, this inequality can be found within the clusters, a large part of which is exclusively male.

-Then, we analyse the US politican party distributions by cluster each year :
+Then, we analyse the distribution party among the clusters each year :
 ![Party distribution by years and cluster](/assets/party.png)

 The proportion of Democrats and Republicans in the clusters each year seems to remain stable.
 However, there has been an increase in the number of party categorized as "other" here

+### Case study: Joe Biden and John Kerry
 #### Analysis of recurring politicians in the Joe Biden cluster
 We put the year 2020 as a reference for Joe Biden and we looked to compare politicians belonging to the same cluster as him.
 The curve represent the number of politicians in Joe Biden's cluster common to his 2020 cluster :